amadsen/reformation/README.md

+#### Reformation is a work in progress!
+Documentation is subject to change as the implementation progresses.

 # Reformation
 Reformation is a node module that allows you to specify a set of services to call, values to retrieve from the responses, and transformations to apply before returning the result according to a template you provide.
 It can be used either directly as a node module or as a data aggregation http server.